 Post-op Diet Right After Gastric Bypass

-- You can have beverages, like broth, low-calorie juice, and sugar-free Jell-O.
+- You can have broth, low-calorie juices, and sugar-free Jell-O.

 Phase – 1 (A Few Days after Gastric Bypass Surgery)

 Your surgeon may guide you as to how to go about choosing the right liquids for post gastric care.
-Some of the safe and healthiest choices are listed below:
+Some of the healthiest choices are listed below: